Caldwell 39

 According to regular conventions, the image here is upside down, with north pointing to the bottom of the image.
 However, I like the very bright star HD59087 much better in the bottom part of the image than the top part.

-The rest of the processing followed a very standard processing workflow.
+The rest of the processing followed the standard processing workflow.

 Processing workflow (click to enlarge)